Joey-Fuentes/gatsby-theme-intro/gatsby-theme-intro/README.md

 You can change the website's content by editing `.yaml` files in `content/` directory:

+### Local Development Workflow

+This needs revision, as it's not ideal, but it works for now:

+A cmd window in the top-level gatsby-theme-intro for git and for running npm publish in gatsby-theme-intro/gatsby-theme-intro/

+A cmd window in gatsby-theme-intro/my-site/ to run yarn install

+A cmd window in gatsby-theme-intro/my-site/ running gatsby develop (allows live reloading of my-site changes)

+setup: in my-site package.json use:     "@joe-fuentes/gatsby-theme-intro": "file:./../gatsby-theme-intro",

+make changes in gatsby-theme-intro/gatsby-theme-intro/

+run yarn install in my-site

+changes should appear automagically

+for each change, you need to switch back to "@joe-fuentes/gatsby-theme-intro": "2.0.8", or whatever version, run yarn install, then back to the local file, and re-run yarn install

+changes should appear automagically (this switching back and forth to pick up changes needs to be improved)

+when ready to publish

+increment version in gatsby-theme-intro/gatsby-theme-intro/package.json

+run npm publish in gatsby-theme-intro/gatsby-theme-intro/

+re-test by using new version in my-site package.json

+run yarn install in my-site

+changes should appear automagically

+add commit and push to github`

+master branch should be picked up automagically by AWS Amplify for CI/CD, and changes should appear on the website in a few minutes.

 #### `profile.yaml`

 Follow existing convention to provide your profile information, skills & tools.